Skip to main content

 Configure a Map chart for areas

 Use areas to display information, such as revenue or headcount across regions or countries, on the map.
-You can define areas by country or ZIP code.
-These codes represent specific areas, such as entire countries or specific regions.
+You can define areas by country, USA ZIP code, or USA state.
+These codes represent specific areas, such as entire countries, specific regions, or states.

 Prepare the data set